History of antisemitism in the United States: World War I

 With the American entry into World War I, Jews were targeted by antisemites as "slackers" and "war-profiteers" responsible for many of the ills of the country.
 For example, a U.S. Army manual published for war recruits stated that, "The foreign born, and especially Jews, are more apt to malinger than the native-born."
 When ADL representatives protested about this to President Woodrow Wilson, he ordered the manual recalled.
 The ADL also mounted a campaign to give Americans the facts about military and civilian contributions of Jews to the war effort.

 1920s

 Antisemitism in the United States reached its peak during the 1920s and 1930s.
 The attraction of the Ku Klux Klan in the mid-1920s, the antisemitic works of Henry Ford, and radio speeches by Father Coughlin in the late 1930s indicated the strength of suspicions about Jews.

-One element in American antisemitism during the early 1920s was the identification of Jews with Bolshevism where the concept of Bolshevism was used pejoratively in the country (see article on "Jewish Bolshevism").
+One element in American antisemitism during the early 1920s was the identification of Jews with Bolshevism where the concept of Bolshevism was used pejoratively in the country (Jewish Bolshevism).
+The decision by New York University to try to limit Jewish enrollment at its University Heights campus -- at a time when several universities imposed quotas or restrictions on Jewish enrollment -- was an example of the intersection of antisemitism and anti-Bolshevism.

 Immigration legislation enacted in the United States in 1921 and 1924 was interpreted widely as being at least partly anti-Jewish in intent because it strictly limited the immigration quotas of eastern European nations with large Jewish populations, nations from which 3 million Jews had immigrated to the United States by 1920.

+Contrary to popular belief, Jewish prejudice in fact would remain rampant in the 1920s, in spite of what the popular culture presence of Jewish entertainers, including openly Jewish Al Jolson, and the "exception" of openly Jewish main characters in The Jazz Singer suggested.
+As Steve G. Kellman of The American Scholar noted "During the 1920s, when talented, ambitious Jews were reshaping Tin Pan Alley and Broadway, most Hollywood moguls were upstart—often immigrant—Jews.
+Yet, in a country in which anti-Semitism and xenophobia were rampant, they were reluctant to allow Jewish content in their movies.
+The Jazz Singer was a notable exception, and aside from Biblical epics depicting ancient Hebrews, it would remain an anomaly for at least 20 years."
+Sheldon Kirshner of The Times of Israel also described Al Jolson and The Jazz Singer as "the striking exception in 1920s America, a nation where the Ku Klux Klan reigned supreme and Jews were often treated like second-class citizens."